 Appointment

 15.1 An External Auditor, who shall be the Auditor-General (or officer holding the equivalent title) of a Member, shall be appointed, in the manner decided by the Executive Council, for a period of four years.
 The External Auditor can serve any number of terms, but no more than two consecutively.
 The selection and appointment procedures established by the Executive Council shall be followed for each term of the External Auditor, without regard for whether a serving appointee is eligible for reappointment.
+[FINAC]

 __________